“”&noscript=1” />

 Included Meals: Breakfast

-After a sumptuous breakfast, a taxi transports you about 40 minutes to Moreton-in-Marsh, where your tour concludes.
+After a sumptuous breakfast, a taxi transports you about an hour to Oxford, where your tour concludes.

 Included Meals: Breakfast